jfadev/bottok/README.md

 #### Windows

+>**Attention:** Windows Defender may recognize BotTok as a virus.
+In this case you should temporarily disable the real-time scanning and install it.

 First look at [how to add a SSH Public Key](https://medium.com/devops-with-valentine/2021-how-to-set-up-your-ssh-key-for-github-on-windows-10-afe6e729a3c0) in your github account on Windows.

 1. Run in terminal